SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 - **Cost-Efficiency**: Salad's GPU cloud services are priced favorably when compared to other cloud providers, allowing you to leverage additional resources for your application while minimizing expenses.
-- **Intuitive Platform**: Salad emphasizes a seamless user experience, providing an easy-to-navigate interface that streamlines the deployment and management of applications in the cloud.
+- **Intuitive Platform**: SaladCloud emphasizes a seamless user experience, providing an easy-to-navigate interface that streamlines the deployment and management of applications in the cloud.
-- **Robust Documentation and Support**: Salad furnishes detailed documentation to facilitate deployment, configuration, and problem-solving, supported by a committed team available to provide assistance as needed.
+- **Robust Documentation and Support**: SaladCloud furnishes detailed documentation to facilitate deployment, configuration, and problem-solving, supported by a committed team available to provide assistance as needed.

 ### Test Full Solution deployed to Salad

 Once your solution is deployed on Salad, the next step is to interact with your FastAPI application using its public endpoint.
-Salad provides you with a deployment URL, which allows you to send requests to your API using Salad's infrastructure, just as you would locally.
+SaladCloud provides you with a deployment URL, which allows you to send requests to your API using Salad's infrastructure, just as you would locally.

 ![](https://files.readme.io/0df9964-image.png)